 Building on the success of WHSM in 2019

-In 2019 the Weatherbys Hamilton Stayers' Million was enhanced with the introduction of four qualifying races in Dubai, Germany, France and Ireland to supplement the four British qualifiers which remained as they were last year.
+In the first year the qualifying races were confined to the UK and Ireland, but in 2019 the Weatherbys Hamilton Stayers' Million was enhanced with the introduction of four additional qualifying races in Dubai, Germany, France and Ireland to supplement the four British qualifiers which remained as they were in 2018.

 Consequently, the WHSM was to be awarded to the connections of a horse that first won one or more of eight elite staying races staged between March and May: